-Identification of ant species is vital to implementing an Ant Pest Control program.
+Identification of ant species is vital to implementing an Ant Pest Control Treatment.
 Some species nest in the ground, others are more likely find a home in your roof void or wall cavity.
 Locating the colony nest is sometimes not possible as ants may nest in concealed areas.
 When a nest is found, particularly in the soil then a liquid insecticide can be used directly into the colony nest, ensuring effective eradication.

 BLACK HOUSE ANT